-- by a qualified person, and - in accordance with the installation instructions, and - in compliance with Standards AS/NZS 3500.4, AS 3000, AS/NZS 5601 or AS/NZS 5601.1, as applicable under local regulations, and all local codes and regulatory authority requirements. - In New Zealand the installation must also conform with NZS 5261, as applicable under local regulations, and the New Zealand Building Code.
+- by a qualified person, and - in accordance with the installation instructions, and - in compliance with Standards AS/NZS 3500.4, AS 3000, AS/NZS 5601.1, as applicable under local regulations, and all local codes and regulatory authority requirements. - In New Zealand the installation must also conform with NZS 5261, as applicable under local regulations, and the New Zealand Building Code.